amico412/GuardEngine/README.md

-Turn Lambda function creation into a CloudFormation template so everything is automated Deploy shared Service Catalog portfolios to child accounts Test removing the second assume function for the infosec account. probably only need one
+Turn Lambda function creation into a CloudFormation template so everything is automated Deploy shared Service Catalog portfolios to child accounts Test removing the second assume function for the infosec account. probably only need one If a CloudFormation template is deleted then the stack should be removed from accounts.
+Currently it does nothing.

 # Troubleshooting
 If existing child accounts have any of the following they will need to be deleted or removed.